 The following link will provide you with the most up-to-date advice regarding sustainable driving:

 Your choice of food can have a large impact on your carbon footprint.
 Did you know that beef requires 28x the land and 11x the water resources per kg than pork or chicken and produces 26.5kg of C02 equivalent emissions per kg (five times as much as chicken!).
 There is not only an ecological benefit to choosing chicken over beef; your wallet will thank you too!

 Locally sourced foods are a great way to reduce your carbon footprint, as foods imported from abroad are responsible for a much greater amount of CO2 due to the carbon emissions involved in their transportation to your supermarket.

 Community supermarkets are a great way to save money and help in the fight against food waste!
 Community supermarkets perform a vital role in supporting people, who may be in difficult circumstances, to access a wide range of essential items at an affordable price.
 At Magenta Living we are proud to support the work of 3 such supermarkets by providing space in our community properties for them to operate in addition to donating seed funding to get them established.

 The supermarkets are:

 Although the focus of their work is to help combat food poverty the supermarkets also perform a crucial role in diverting food waste from landfill.
 Much of the food donated to the supermarkets either has; short date, damaged/misprinted packaging, or are discontinued promotions all of which means it would routinely be disposed of.
 The amount of food waste diverted since April has been significantly higher due to increased donations received from high street food retailers.
-Supermarkets collectively estimate that approximately 130 tonnes of food waste has been diverted from landfill in the past 8 months.
+Supermarkets, that we currently work with, collectively estimate that approximately 130 tonnes of food waste has been diverted from landfill in the last 8 months.